By Dawn Jackson Blatner, RDN, CSSD

 Three to four hours before the game, eat a balanced meal.
-A good rule of thumb is to have ¼ of the plate for whole grains such as whole grain bread, pasta or brown rice, ¼ of the plate for lean protein such as eggs, fish, beans or chicken and the last ½ of the plate for colorful produce.
-Keep meals on the healthy side since high fat meals such as fried chicken or a cheeseburger and fries can lead to feeling weighed down and sluggish.
+A good rule of thumb is to have ¼ of the plate filled with whole grains such as whole-grain bread, pasta or brown rice; ¼ of the plate lean protein such as eggs, fish, beans or chicken; and the last ½ of the plate featuring colorful produce.
+Keep meals on the healthy side since high-fat meals, such as fried chicken or a cheeseburger and fries, can lead to feeling weighed down and sluggish.

 Between 30 minutes and one hour before the game, eat a piece of fruit such as a banana, apple, orange or grapes.

 Water is the most important nutrient for baseball players.
 Not staying properly hydrated can lead to muscle cramps, joint pain, fatigue, headaches, slow reaction time and decreased concentration.
-These are general guidelines to help you get started.
-Adjust for personal needs.
+These are general guidelines to help you get started, so adjust for any personal needs.

 - Two hours before the game, drink at least 16 ounces of water.